Page Start

 (抑肝散)

-Iwasaki K, Maruyama M, Tomita N, et al. Effects of the traditional Chinese herbal medicine Yi-gan san for cholinesterase inhibitor-resistant visual hallucinations and neuropsychiatric symptoms in patients with dementia with lewy bodies.
-The Journal of clinical psychiatry 2005; 66: 1612-3.
+Iwasaki K, Maruyama M, Tomita N, et al. Effects of the traditional Chinese herbal medicine yi-gan san for cholinesterase inhibitor-resistant visual hallucinations and neuropsychiatric symptoms in patients with dementia with lewy bodies.
+The Journal of Clinical Psychiatry 2005; 66: 1612-3.
 1) C

 F10.0 Preventive effects on hangover orengedokuto